Residential water heaters can last between 8 to 12 years before they need to be replaced.

 - Energy efficient, uses 20% to 30% less energy as compared to storage water tanks.

-- It heats the water only at the time of use so very little or no standby energy loss.
+- Heats the water only at the time of use so very little or no standby energy loss.

-- It doesn’t take up much space as it is compact in size and can be installed outside.
+- Doesn’t take up much space as it is compact in size and can be installed outside.

 - It is expensive to install.
 Installation charges are as high as $3500.